 Consolidated

-2022 2021
+2023 2022

 \$000 \$000

-(96) (95)

-(33) (1)

-(129) (96)
+Balance at the beginning of the year (129) (96)

-\$000 (96) (33)
+Net movement 23 (33)

+Balance at the end of the year (106) (129)

 Foreign currency translation reserve

 The foreign currency translation reserve records exchange differences arising on translation of foreign controlled entities.
 The reserve is recognised in the consolidated statement of profit or loss and other comprehensive income when the net investment is disposed.